cat-lin-morgan/team-profile-generator/README.md

 ## Credits

-I got help from the TAs and my tutor.
+I got help from the TAs and my tutor!

 ## How You Can Contribute

-If you find issues open up an issue on the original repo!
+If you find issues open up an issue on the [original](https://github.com/cat-lin-morgan/team-profile-generator) repo.

 ## How You Can Test My Application